Dragon121222/DSOFTOLD/README.md

 The next version of this software will be much better organized and hopefully, more complete.

 I believe my information theory code is also listed here.
 Software which is a basic implementation of the various representations I came up with for vectors in real finite dimensional vector spaces.

+This code has been uploaded for archival and demonstrative purposes.